Follow your passion for Arts — and be business savvy, too

-You’ll take 14 business courses, giving you an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.
+- 14 business courses.
+Through your business courses, you'll gain an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.

 - Available as a regular or co-op program